gr8nt/ECON860_Project2/README.md

 # (5) run_linear_regression_with_test.py
-  supervised learning model for linear regression with R-Squared Score
+  Supervised learning model for linear regression with R-Squared Score

 # (6) run_logistic_regression_with_test.py
-  supervised learning model for logistic regression with R-Squared Score **this is not applicable to the continuous dataset, only included to show attempt
+  Supervised learning model for logistic regression with R-Squared Score **this is not applicable to the continuous dataset, only included to show attempt